Pavasarininkai: Post-war

 The organization was abolished after the Soviet occupation in June 1940.
-The Soviets persecuted the organization: its chairman Juozas Leimonas was arrested already in July 1940, three members were killed in the Rainiai massacre and two in the Chervyen massacre.
+The Soviets persecuted the organization: its chairman Juozas Leimonas was arrested already in July 1940.
+Three members were killed in the Rainiai massacre and two in the Chervyen massacre.
 Pavasarininkai also joined the anti-Soviet June Uprising.
-As a result, many items related to pavasarininkai were destroyed by the Soviet regime.
+As a result, many items related to Pavasarininkai were destroyed by the Soviet regime.
 For example, ten flags of local pavasarininkai groups at the Samogitian Museum "Alka" were slated for destruction, but were secretly preserved by museum employees.

 Activities

 Members of Pavasaris organized various events, including local, regional, and national conferences, concerts, theater performances, song festivals, lectures (many on moral and Catholic virtues), exhibitions of folk art, sport competitions.
 Its sports section was a member of the Lithuanian Federation of Gymnastics and Sports (Lietuvos gimnastikos ir sporto federacija or LGSF).
-As good Catholics, they also participated at various religious events.
+As good Catholics, they also participated in various religious events.
 Pavasarininkai had their patron saints and celebrated their feast days: Saint George for men, Thérèse of Lisieux for women, and Aloysius Gonzaga for the youth.
 Pavasarininkai instituted annual spiritual exercises (similar to Spiritual Exercises of Ignatius of Loyola) specifically adapted to youth.
 In 1928, pavasarininkai had about 600 groups with 30,000 members who held 15,639 meetings, 487 spiritual exercises, 9,117 lectures, and 123 courses.
-In 1930–1939, women's section organized more than 30,000 lectures, 12,573 lectures during teetotalism weeks, and 764 mock trials for those abusing alcohol.
+In 1930–1939, the women's section organized more than 30,000 lectures, 12,573 lectures during teetotalism weeks, and 764 mock trials for those abusing alcohol.

-They organized local choirs, orchestras, libraries (there were 200 such libraries in 1923 and 518 in 1929).
+They organized local choirs, orchestras, and libraries (there were 200 such libraries in 1923 and 518 in 1929).
 Pavasarinkai maintained abandoned graves (they were the first to care for the graves of soldiers who perished during the Lithuanian Wars of Independence), collected examples of folklore and antiques (some of which later ended up at various Lithuanian museums).
-Pavasarininkai encouraged people to read and write in Lithuanian, buy Lithuanian products, learn Lithuanian songs, fairy tales, legends, and other folklore.
+Pavasarininkai encouraged people to read and write in Lithuanian, buy Lithuanian products, and learn Lithuanian songs, fairy tales, legends, and other folklore.
 They also built various memorial crosses and other monuments.
 For example, they built a statue of Aloysius Gonzaga by Bernardas Bučas in Panevėžys in 1933.
-Many of these were destroyed during the Soviet era, but a few survive or have been reconstructed since 1990.
+Many of these were destroyed during the Soviet era, but a few survived or have been reconstructed since 1990.
 In Kaunas, Pavasaris established a folk high school (named after bishop Motiejus Valančius) and a gymnasium for adults.
 Pavasaris published magazines Pavasaris (Spring, 1912–1915 and 1918–1940), Jaunimo vadas (Leader of Youth, 1923–1940, targeted leaders of pavasarininkai), Vyrų žygiai (Feats of Men, 1936–1937), and Liepsnos (Flames, 1937–1940, for the women's section).

 Some members of Pavasaris joined the Lithuanian Army during the Lithuanian Wars of Independence.
 The first volunteer killed in action, Povilas Lukšys, was a member of Pavasaris.
 One of them, private Kostas Skinulis, was killed in August 1919 in the Lithuanian–Soviet War but his slogan Life does not matter if Fatherland is again enslaved by the enemies (Niekai gyvybė, jeigu Tėvynė vėl būtų priešų pavergta) became a popular rallying cry among Lithuanian soldiers.